proplot-dev/proplot/docs/quickstart5.rst

 Use `~proplot.colortools.show_cycles` to generate a table of the color cycles registered by default and loaded from your ``~/.proplot/cycles`` folder.
 You can make your own color cycles using the `~proplot.colortools.Cycle` constructor function.
-See the :ref:`Color usage` introduction for more on the differences between colormaps and color cycles.
+See :ref:`Color usage features` for more on the differences between colormaps and color cycles.

 .. code:: ipython3